jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 }
 ```

-# RDAP Conformance

-A server that supports the functionality specified in this document MUST include the "rpki1" string literal in the
-"rdapConformance" array of its responses.

 # Security Considerations

-The RDAP extension in this document MUST NOT be used to directly influence internet routing.
-Neither RDAP nor this
-extension define the necessary security properties or distribution mechanisms required to securely add, remove, or
-modify internet routes.

 This document does not introduce any new security considerations past those already discussed in the RDAP protocol
 specifications ([@RFC7481], [@RFC9560]).

+(#what_it_is_not) explains why this RDAP extension MUST NOT be used to directly influence internet routing.

 # IANA Considerations